-In table 7B we look at the redistributive properties of the federal fiscal system among the West and East German states separately after German unification.
-We find that the overall redistributive effects of the fiscal system are quite large for both groups (West: 89.2 percent; East: 67.8 percent), but smaller for East Germany.
-Tax sharing with the federal government has very different effects for both subgroups; but tax sharing and VAT redistribution taken together eliminate about 75 percent of the differences in state tax revenues.
+In table 7B we look at the redistributive properties of the federal fiscal system among West and East German states separately after 1995.
+We find that the overall redistributive effects of the fiscal system are quite large in both subsamples (West: 89.2 percent; East: 67.8 percent), but smaller for East Germany.
+Tax sharing with the federal government has very different effects on both subgroups; but tax sharing and VAT redistribution taken together eliminate more than 75 percent of the differences in state tax revenues.
 However, state-to-state transfers have opposite effects on state tax revenues in West and East Germany.
 They add about two percent to the redistribution effect in the West, but increase inequality in tax revenues in the East by about 15 percent.
-Overall, the degree of redistribution among West German states has increased by about 18 percent when comparing the period before and after unification.
-This is due entirely to the effect of federal grants at the last stage of LFA, and it indicates that the relatively poor state governments in West Germany have benefitted significantly from the 1995 reform of the federal fiscal system.
+Overall, the degree of redistribution among West German states has increased by about 18 percent compared to the pre-unification period.
+This is due entirely to the effect of federal grants at the last stage of LFA.
+As in the case of state disposable incomes, this indicates that the relatively poor state governments in West Germany have benefitted significantly from the 1995 reform of the federal fiscal system.

 Among the East German states, tax sharing with the federal government has only a small redistributive effect.
-VAT transfers eliminate 65 percent of differences in per-capita state tax revenues, but the horizontal transfers increase revenue inequality.
-Federal transfers compensate part of that latter effect.
-Overall, fiscal equalization eliminates 68 percent of the differences in per capita tax revenues among East German state governments.
+VAT transfers eliminate 65 percent of differences in per-capita state tax revenues, but horizontal transfers increase revenue inequality.
+Federal grants compensate part of that latter effect.
+Overall, fiscal equalization eliminates about 68 percent of the differences in per capita tax revenues among East German state governments.
 This is less than the corresponding effect among West German states.